logicminds/eth-proxy/README.md

 * If you see "Ethereum stratum proxy" and some infos about connections.
 * If not then mostly case that you have application running on this port, at example Antivirus.

-# Donations

-* ETH:  0xea7263feb7d8a8ab0a11eedd8f1ce04412ab0820

 # Requirements

 eth-proxy is built in python.
 I have been testing it with 2.7.3, but it should work with other versions.
 The requirements for running the software are below.

 * Python 2.7+
 * python-twisted

 # Installation and start